schoolofdevops/kubernetes-labguide/chapters/kubernetes-service-networking.md

 ```

 Where,

-  * counrt of KUBE-SEP-xxx matches number of pods
+  * count of KUBE-SEP-xxx matches number of pods.
-  * KUBE-SEP-BAI3HQ7SV7RZ2CI6  is a chain created for one of host. examine that next
+  * KUBE-SEP-BAI3HQ7SV7RZ2CI6 is an example of a chain created for one of the hosts.
+Examine that next.

 ```